-Whether home on a break or just bored on the weekend, there are plenty of easy-to-do science project kids can do at home.
+Whether home on a break or just bored on the weekend, there are plenty of easy-to-do science projects kids can do at home.
 Fun science experiments can spur an interest in children who may or may not already be excited about the subject.

 Learning about fingerprints and taking them is a fun experiment that also gives instant results.
 This project appeals to a wide variety of ages, too.
-For little kids, you can emphasize playing with the ink, and for older kids you can put a ‘Junior CSI' spin on the experiment.
+For little kids, you can emphasize playing with the ink, and for older kids, you can put a ‘Junior CSI' spin on the experiment.

 Fingerprints Are Important

 Fingerprints have been used by governments the world over for more than a hundred years and are still the most widely used form of identification.

 Kids may already know about the identification use for fingerprints, but they will love to learn about the anatomical purpose of fingerprints.